sc62070/sc62070/README.md

 👾 Hi, I’m HyukJin Choi

-🤖 Mostly working on Front-End, still learning Back-End.
+🤖 HTML,CSS and JS are my fav.

+🌍 Right now Im in a bootcamp learning AI and Java.

 🤡 wait for the next update!